seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 Next Steps:
     * Update your client definition in src/clients/ReefReport.tsx
-    * View your report client using 'npm start-storybook' with smoke test output for all geoprocessing functions
+    * View your report client using 'npm storybook' with smoke test output for all geoprocessing functions
 ```

 Assuming you named your client the default `SimpleReport`, it will have been been added to `geoprocessing.json` in the `clients` section.
 A `SimpleReport.tsx` file will have been added to `src/clients` folder.
 It is responsible for rendering your new `SimpleCard` component from the `src/components` folder and wrapping it in a language `Translator`.
 Think of the Card component as one section of a report.
 It executes a geoprocessing function and renders the results in a way that is readable to the user.
 You can add one or more Cards to your Report client.
 If your report gets too long, you can split it into multiple ReportPages.
 See the [TabReport](https://github.com/seasketch/geoprocessing/blob/dev/packages/template-blank-project/src/clients/TabReport.tsx) example of how to add a `SegmentControl` with multiple pages.